illright/telegram-antispam/README.md

    2. `uv run modal secret create antispam-telegram-bot-token EXTRA_SECURITY_TOKEN=$EXTRA_SECURITY_TOKEN TELEGRAM_BOT_TOKEN=$TELEGRAM_BOT_TOKEN`
 9. Create a channel where the bot can forward spam for manual review.
 Invite your Telegram bot as a member (Optional, but recommended).
 10. Go to `main.py` and find `allowed_chats`.
 Replace the sample chat with your own.
 See the descriptions of parameters in the `ChatSettings` class.
 All parameters can be omitted.
-11. Run `uv run modal deploy main` to deploy the bot to Modal
+11. Run `uv run modal deploy -m main` to deploy the bot to Modal
     1. It will print the web endpoint:
        ```
        ├── 🔨 Created web endpoint for Model.process_update => https://something-something.modal.run